 Writing tips: All written work should be presented in APA format.
 Please utilize the website below for more information and examples.
 Word is highly recommended as it is useful in detecting spelling or grammatical errors.
 Always proofread your writing.
 Use the "enable html" button to spell check emails and discussions.
 Do NOT use Wikipedia as an academic source.
-A well-written paragraph is usually around 5 sentences (a topic sentence, 3 supporting sentences, and a closing sentence https://owl.purdue.edu/owl/research and citation/apa style/apa style introduction.html
+A well-written paragraph is usually around 5 sentences (a topic sentence, 3 supporting sentences, and a closing sentence https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html